 COVID POLICIES AND PRECAUTIONS FOR SUMMER 2021

 As we have always done, we expect to make use of every common sense tool available to us to maintain the health of our camp community this summer.
-While it is still too early to know exactly which Coronavirus precautions will be required, we are planning on implementing the following standards and policies in the expectation that they will be necessary.
-These policies have been developed based on webinars, seminars, and published guidelines of the United States CDC, the State of Maine CDC, the American Camp Nurse Association and the Maine camp directors association, known as Maine Summer Camps.
-If the national vaccination program succeeds, and the infection rate goes down, we may be able to relax some of the stricter rules, depending on what the State of Maine mandates, and what seems appropriate to us.
-The list below applies to all campers and staff members, and is subject to change as conditions continue to shift in the coming months.
+For Covid precautions, we are implementing the following standards which have been developed based on webinars, seminars, and published guidelines of the United States CDC, the State of Maine CDC, the American Camp Nurse Association and the Maine camp directors association, known as Maine Summer Camps.
+The precautions below apply to all campers and staff members, whether vaccinated or not, and is subject to change as conditions continue to shift in the coming weeks.

 PREPARING FOR CAMP

-We will request all participants AND THEIR FAMILIES to quarantine for 10 days prior coming to camp. (curtailment of non essential activities and interactions - no social events, no restaurants or bars, keeping a daily log which includes temperature checks, symptom checks and descriptions of interactions.)
+We request all participants AND THEIR FAMILIES to quarantine for 14 days prior coming to camp.
+(Going to school is fine.
+We are asking for a curtailment of other non-essential activities and interactions, like social events & meals in restaurants, and keeping a daily log which includes temperature checks, symptom checks and descriptions of interactions.)

 We highly recommend getting a Covid vaccine if possible!

-We will require a Covid test 3 days before camp opens, with a negative result for admittance.
+The CDC requires a Covid test 3 days before camp opens, with a negative result for admittance.
+We will also retest everyone after 5 days in camp.

 BEGINNING OF SESSION DROP-OFF